The Weyl groupoids of $\mathfrak{sl}(m|n)$ and $\mathfrak{osp}(r|2n)$: Introduction

 \subsection{Acknowledgements}

 We would like to thank Catharina Stroppel for extensive discussions and valuable feedback on earlier drafts.
-This work was supported by the Max Planck Institute of Mathematics (IMPRS Moduli Spaces) and the Hausdorff Center of Mathematics (DFG grant EXC~2047), and we would like to thank both for their hospitality and the excellent research environment.
+This work was supported by the Max Planck Institute of Mathematics (IMPRS Moduli Spaces) and the Hausdorff Center of Mathematics, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
+We would like to thank both institutions for their hospitality and the excellent research environment.